AbaanKhan970/real-time-fm-sdr/README.md

 - **DSP Optimization** – Combined upsampling, filtering, and downsampling into a single resampler.
 - **Stereo Carrier Recovery** – Implemented digital PLL for 38 kHz subcarrier regeneration.
 - **RDS Decoding** – Extracted PI/PTY/PS fields using Manchester decoding and bit-wise parsing.
-- **Multithreaded Architecture** – Separate threads for RF frontend and audio output with safe queues.
+- **Multithreaded Architecture** – Separate threads for RF frontend , nono/stereo audio output and RDS data output with safe queues, mutexes and condition variables.
 - **Unix Piping** – Designed as a streaming pipeline using `stdin`/`stdout` for block-wise processing.

 ---